Anderson Bridge (New Brunswick)

 The Anderson Bridge is a bridge built in 1953, which crosses the Northwest Miramichi River, and forms part of Route 8, the highway between Miramichi and Fredericton, New Brunswick, Canada.
 Originally a two-lane bridge, after structural deficiencies were revealed, it was indefinitely reduced to one lane of traffic, with lights at both sides.
-A new bridge with a posted speed limit of 100 km/h was opened October 30, 2025.
+A new bridge named Natoaganeg Crossing Bridge with a posted speed limit of 100 km/h was opened October 30, 2025.